 Who Needs a Pillow for Neck Pain?

 Many people suffer neck pain that interferes with their ability to get a good night’s sleep.
-Some of them suffer from arthritis.
+Some of them have arthritis.
 Others hurt their back playing sports or working out at the gym.
 Whatever the cause of the back pain, however, the salient point is that it interferes with their ability to get all-important sleep so they can be their best.
-Anyone who experiences pain or stiffness in their upper back, shoulders or neck when they lay down can benefit from one of the pillows on the above list.
+Anyone who experiences pain or stiffness in their upper back, shoulders, or neck when they lay down can benefit from one of the pillows on the above list.

 How We Ranked